libc0607/rtl8733bu-20230626/README.md

  - Unlock center frequency: All frequencies between 5080MHz ~ 6030MHz (5MHz step) in 5GHz band.
 They really cost-downed it too much
  - Temperature readout: working, see ```thermal_state``` in procfs
  - dkms install
  - Channel state scanning (ACS) -- see [here](https://github.com/libc0607/rtl88x2eu-20230815?tab=readme-ov-file#noise-monitor-acs) for usage
+ - For reusing chips from dismantled Wi-Fi modules, check my schematic [here](https://github.com/user-attachments/files/24323819/SCH_RTL873xBU_Demo_2025-12-23.pdf) (**USE IT AT YOUR OWN RISK** -- It works in my test, but it's NOT the official design)

 Need test or can be further investigated:
  - EDCCA Threshold: merged, not tested yet